isc-projects/kea/doc/guide/dhcp4-srv.rst

 reservation.
 This is one of the reasons why defining a shared network may impact performance.
 If there is a reservation for a client in any subnet, that particular subnet will be picked for the client.
-Although it's technically not an error, it is considered a bad practice to define reservations for the same host in multiple subnets belonging to the same shared network.
+Although it is technically not an error, it is considered a bad practice to define reservations for the same host in multiple subnets belonging to the same shared network.

-While not strictly mandatory, it is strongly recommended to use explicit "id" values for subnets if you plan to use database storage for host reservations.
+While not strictly mandatory, it is strongly recommended to use explicit "id" values for subnets if database storage will be used for host reservations.
 If an ID is not specified, the values for it are autogenerated, i.e. Kea assigns increasing integer values starting from
 1. Thus, the autogenerated IDs are not stable across configuration